Arizona Teacher License Defense Attorney | Education Licensing Lawyers

 Arizona Teacher Contract Issues

-Before new educators begin their work, they need to sign a contract with the school district that lays out their specific responsibilities and privileges.
+Before new educators begin their work, they must sign a contract with the school district outlining their specific responsibilities and privileges.
 This contract will include details such as:

 - Their rate of pay